IBM/ibmcloud-cfenv-processors/README.md

 ## Setup
 1. You'll need ibm cloud CLI from https://cloud.ibm.com/docs/cli/reference/ibmcloud?topic=cloud-cli-install-ibmcloud-cli#install_use and bx cf installed and configured to talk to the appropriate cf org/space etc.
-2. You'll need to edit the application.properties with your own Discovery credentials

 ## Build
 ```